mo3az-14/face_recognition/README.md

 folders:

-dataset: the directory of original data
+`dataset`: the directory of original data

-cropped_dataset: the directory of data after cropping
+`cropped_dataset`: the directory of data after cropping

-logs: this directory contains the model checkpoints
+`logs`: this directory contains the model checkpoints

 ## The end